kieronia/Webhook-Spammer/README.md

 Edit- seems proxies don't bypass ratelimits, sorry - gonna leave it in the project though so people can learn about requests with proxies etc

+Everything can be updated while running the program btw!

 Enjoy!